Subaru-PFS/ics_cobraOps/python/ics/cobraOps/README.md

 Defines the `Bench` class.
 This class is used to represent the PFI bench.
 It consists in a group of cobras plus some additional bench properties, like the bench center, the radius, and the cobra associations (array with the nearest cobras to a given cobra, which are those than can collide with each other).

 This class has several methods that are useful to deal with cobra collisions.
-For example, `calculateCobraAssociationCollisions()` gives you the collisions between cobra association for a given fiber configuration.
-The fibers could be at the target positions (end positions), but they could also be positions along the cobra trajectories.

 ## TargetGroup.py